Multi-set spectral clustering of time-evolving networks using the supra-Laplacian

-Thus our approach provides a better balanced cut than the Leiden algorithm.
+Thus our approach provides a {superior} balanced cut {over} the Leiden algorithm.

 Using Leiden on the spacetime graph (Fig.~\ref{fig:leiden-seba}, upper middle) yields a spatial separation of clusters only at the very late times $t=17$ to $t=20$, where the appropriate two clusters $\{1, \ldots, 5, 18, \ldots, 20 \}$ and $\{6, \ldots, 17\}$ are recovered.
 At times prior to $t=17$, spurious partitioning of many time slices into its own cluster renders these results unusable.
-The respective Cheeger function values $\cfunc H(\set X_k)$ of such clusters are $2a^2\approx 133.15$, which is significantly larger than the values for clusters obtained using our spacetime partitioning method.
+The respective Cheeger ratio values $\cfunc H(\set X_k)$ of such clusters are $2a^2\approx 133.15$, which is significantly larger than the values for clusters obtained using our spacetime partitioning method.

-\subsection{Example 2: Appearance of two clusters followed by splitting}
+\subsection{Example 2: {Disappearance of the unclustered set followed by another cluster disappearance}}